Sarthaksrivastava1/Sarthaksrivastava1/README.md

 ## ♟️ Internship

 - ### Resarch Assistant
-In UEM University , Kolkata
+In University of Engineering & Management (UEM) University , Kolkata

 - Worked under Prof. (Dr).
 Mohuya Chakraborty and Prof. Sudip Kumar Palit with Subhojit Chakraborty
 - We made an IOP(Internet of Production)-DApp : A Decentralise Application for Secure Authentication and Comuniction in Internet of Production(IOP)